tomgagnier/dhs-comp-sci/README.md

 If you have suggestions, or improvements, we can talk before or after class.
 Even better, you can submit a pull request!

+The directory structure uses a standard Maven layout.
+Maven is the de facto standard for building Java projects.

+All examples appear under the `src/main/java` directory.

+    └── src
+        ├── main
+        │   └── java
+        └── test
+            └── java